gonium/SightProxy/README.md

 #### Starting it up:

+First you need to know the real mac address of your pump device.
+To get this, put it in to pairing mode and then try either

+    hcitool scan

+or

+    hcitool inq

+Until you can determine the mac address.

-Then to start the script
+Then to start the script (replacing xx's with your actual mac address)

-    sudo bash sight-proxy.sh
+    sudo bash sight-proxy.sh xx:xx:xx:xx:xx:xx

 The shell script will set up some parameters, prepare the sdp records how they should look and launch the python script to provide the local rfcomm socket